About Libro Musica the Music Library

 Antonius: Music junkie, Spartan, dad, beach lover, and sci-fi fan.
 Antonius started promoting music on the Web back in the late 90’s with So So Def Records and Sony Records.
 With those pioneering days on the Web behind him, Antonius uses the latest technology and social media to share his passion for music with the world.

-Jean Bartlett: Crazy girl with a red Nikkon on a photo journey.
+Jean Bartlett (Contributing Photographer): Crazy girl with a red Nikkon on a photo journey.
 Find more of her work at Jean Barlett Photography.

 Erika Johnson: Music is her drug and preferably (neo-)soul, R&B and hip hop.

 Gwendolyn Lewis: Mainiac-turned-Charlottean, Gwendolyn’s favorite things include words, music, and nature.
 She can be frequently found dancing like a fool at shows or nursing a latte while writing at the Queen City’s finest coffee establishments.